smscommunity/sms-guide/_game/techniques/maneuvers/biancoplant.md

 <img src="/sms-guide/assets/techniques/maneuvers/biancoplant/scumbagroof.png" width="600">

-- As you land on the red roof, press A+Y to jump and enter y-cam, and start spraying just above the horizon, so you spray the plant early
+- As you land on the red roof, press A+Y to jump and enter Y-Cam, and start spraying just above the horizon, so you spray the plant early
 - Slowly aim up as you fall, keeping the stream of water hitting the plant
-- After ~2.5s after you started spraying, un Y-Cam and backflip dive forward
+- After ~2.5s after you started spraying, exit Y-Cam and backflip dive forward

 {% include yt.html id="kKX5vObntZM" %}